How Cashews Grow

 Traditionally Prepared Cashew Nuts

 When we had our first harvest of cashew nuts, shortly after arriving in Brazil, I was petrified at the way they were prepared.
-Being a native Californian, I have had the possibility of forest fires ingrained into me from a young age.
+Being a native Californian, I have had the possibility of forest fires ingrained in me from a young age.
 Seeing how traditional roasting of cashews was done here on a parched lawn with dry looking palm trees nearby had me worried.
 Coupled with a gusty day I envisioned the whole farm catching alight.

 Our gardener began by washing out a 25-liter paint can and piercing holes in it.
 Then he began to build a fire quite close to the house and just explained they had always done it this way.
 The next thing I knew there was a roaring (albeit small) fire burning uncomfortably close-by.
 The cashews were spitting hot acid and the gardener just kept stirring explaining that everything was under control.